How To Make A Paragraph In Google Sheets

 Creating a Paragraph

 1. Enter your text into a cell as you normally would.
-(See Also: How Do I Duplicate A Google Sheet)
+(See Also: How To Find A Number In Google Sheets)

 2. To create a new line within the cell, press the “Enter” key.